Data Protection, GDPR & E-Privacy - A Guide to Good Marketing Practices

 The course is delivered by a former in-house lawyer with many years' experience of working and lecturing in this field.
 There will be a number of exercises with an emphasis on practical application, common sense and risk assessment.

-Given all that has changed, can you afford to miss it?
+Given all that has changed and all that may change, can you afford to miss it?

 What You Will Learn